DeclanWJ/AI-Final-Project/README.md

   + Got **Get Legal Actions** working, but had to place it in the main (AI project) -> Problems there??
     - Had to get specific with chop wood and bank, make sure inventory is full/empty and make sure we are by a tree to chop
   + *KEEP IN MIND* Do we want to turn off auto retaliate?

+Meeting #7 (4/19/2021)

+Progress:
+  + Have to do our action stuff in the main agent file instead of being able to create a supporting action file.
+This is due to how the osbot domain works, functional scripts have access to more commands than supporting scripts.
+And making actions as its own functional script would make no sense.
+  + Creating nested hash map to store q values for state and actions

+Consider:
+  + Storing Q-values.
+Dictionary type storage with (state,action) as key.
+Then state values are calculated from all possible q value
+  + Create feature values for important state space info like: closest tree, closest enemy, distance to bank.
+Better help learning process
+  + Negative rewards (punishments) , to better evaluate state, acition pairs.
+Time, enemies, other players.